Vando7/Simple-HTML-page-builder-in-C-/README.md

-# Simple HTML page builder in CPP
+# Simple HTML page builder in CPP (VS Community 2017)
 An HTML page builder written in C++.
 It uses key principles of OOP like polymorphism, encapsulation and inheritance.
 # How it works and how it's structured
 ### Usage